 Thankfully, the Bay Area rebounded after the HMO bubble burst.
 Today, our healthcare organizations are flourishing.
 The region includes some of the country’s top hospitals, including UCSF Health and John Muir Health facilities.
 Overall, our healthcare safety nets remain stable — and the Bay Area has a lower rate of uninsured residents than the state average.

 Innovative healthcare organizations like Canopy Health offer members a remarkable combination of accessible, high-quality care, increased healthcare transparency, and affordability.
 While Canopy Health is not a traditional HMO, it has a restricted Knox-Keene license and its members benefit from managed care.
 However, unlike some narrow networks, Canopy Health members have a wide array of care options.
-They can seek treatment with any of the 5,000 physicians, 18 hospitals, and dozens of outpatient care centers within our alliance by choosing a healthcare plan from .
+They can seek treatment with any of the 5,000 physicians, 18 hospitals, and dozens of outpatient care centers within our alliance by choosing a healthcare plan from one of our three select carriers.

 Canopy Health: Advancing Bay Area Healthcare into the Future